-Purpose A small ditch or ridge of mat or right-of-way to divert stor tracks, or a shallow road ditc mall ditch or ridge of material is constructed diagonally across a road ight-of-way to divert stormwater runoff from the road surface, wheel eks, or a shallow road ditch.
+Purpose or right-of-way to divert stor mall ditch or ridge of material is constructed diagonally across a road ight-of-way to divert stormwater runoff from the road surface, wheel ks, or a shallow road ditch.
 See Figure 4.2.3.

-Conditions of use Clearing right-of-way and construction of access for power lines, pipelines, and ther similar installations often require long narrow right-of-ways over sloping errain.
-Disturbance and compaction promotes gully formation in these cleared trips by increasing the volume and velocity of runoff.
+Conditions of use other similar installations off terrain.
+Disturbance and com strips by increasing the volum especially severe in tire track learing right-of-way and construction of access for power lines, pipelines, and ther similar installations often require long narrow right-of-ways over sloping errain.
+Disturbance and compaction promotes gully formation in these cleared rips by increasing the volume and velocity of runoff.
 Gully formation may be specially severe in tire tracks and ruts.
 To prevent gullying, runoff can often be iverted across the width of the right-of-way to undisturbed areas by using small redesigned diversions.

-• Give special consideration to each individual outlet area, as well as to the cumulative effect of added diversions.
+the cumulative effect of a Give special consideration to each individual outlet area, as well as to the cumulative effect of added diversions.
 Use gravel to stabilize the diversion where significant vehicular traffic is anticipated.

 Design and Height: 8-inch minimum measured from the channel bottom to the ridge top.

 Installation Specifications • Side slope of channel: 2H:1V maximum; 3H:1V or flatter when vehicles will cross.

 • Base width of ridge: 6-inch minimum.

 • Locate them to use natural drainage systems and to discharge into well vegetated stable areas.

 Guideline for Spacing:

 Slope % Spacing (ft)

 < 5 125

 5 - 10 100

 10 - 20 75

 20 - 35 50

 35 Use rock lined ditch